chetan6780/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

 <img width=200 src="favicon.ico" alt="favicon">
-Rock paper scissors is a hand game, usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
-These shapes are "rock", "paper", and "scissors".
+Rock paper scissors is a hand game, usually played between two people, in which each player simultaneously forms one of three shapes("rock", "paper", and "scissors") with an outstretched hand.